awsdocs/aws-iot-docs/developerguide/dd-detect-ml-getting-started.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/dd-ml-set-basic.png)

 1. You can update any of the following by navigating to **Edit metric behaviors**\.
-   + Your ML model datapoints required to trigger alarm
+   + Your ML model datapoints required to initiate alarm
    + Your ML model datapoints required to clear alarm
    + Your ML Detect confidence level
    + Your ML Detect notifications \(for example, **Not suppressed**, **Suppressed**\)